tripal/tripal_doc/docs/dev_guide/module_dev/buddies/cvterm.rst

 upsertCvtermSynonym()
 ^^^^^^^^^^^^^^^^^^^^^^^

-Updates a record if it exists, or inserts it if it does not, in the chado `cvtermsynonym <https://laceysanderson.github.io/chado-docs/cv/tables/cvtermsynonym.html>`_ table.
+Updates a record if it exists, or inserts it if it does not, in the chado `cvtermsynonym <https://laceysanderson.github.io/chado-docs/cv/tables/cvtermsynonym.html>`_ table, and returns a ChadoBuddyRecord describing the updated record.

 Usage: ``$chado_buddy_records = $cvterm_instance->getCvtermSynonym($conditions, $options);``